 Safest year ever on Dorset's roads

-The number of people killed and seriously injured on Dorset's roads has shown a sustained fall since 2012.
+Since 2012, the number of people killed and seriously injured on Dorset’s roads has shown a sustained fall.

 Police and Crime Commissioner Martyn Underhill said: “I am optimistic that our Dorset Partnership has managed to achieve a sustained reduction in deaths and serious injuries on our roads.
 The No Excuse campaign, coupled with the No Excuse Team, Op Dragoon, Op Allied Wolf and other such initiatives have clearly been instrumental, coupled with consistent messaging through print, social media and local media about the Fatal Five.